 0.25 TSP cayenne pepper

-Add apple cider vinegar, Worcestershire sauce and molasses to the mixing bowl.
+Add the tomato sauce, tomato paste, apple cider vinegar, Worcestershire sauce and molasses to the mixing bowl.

 Add smoked paprika, chili powder, salt, pepper, and cayenne pepper to mixing bowl.